AMWA-TV/nmos/NMOS Technical Overview.md

 ### Finding the Specifications

-A current list of NMOS Specifications is at <https://amwa-tv.github.io/nmos>:
+A current list of NMOS Specifications is at <https://specs.amwa.tv/nmos>:

 ![NMOS-Main-List](images/nmos-main-list.png)

 From there you can click on the entry in the "Name" column to go to the *rendered HTML documentation* for each Specification.
-> You can also use the links below, and redirects such as <https://amwa-tv.github.io/is-04> are provided to the documentation.

 To see the GitHub _repository_ that contains the source for the specification, click on the entry in the "Repository" column, or on "GITHUB" in the menu bar of the documentation.
 This takes you to the default git branch